 Husband and wife team Ben and Louise Lanyon took the reins at Longitude 131° in 2019, having already managed sister property Southern Ocean Lodge when it opened on Kangaroo Island in 2008.
 The couple now have three active boys and have made their home at nearby Yulara, where the boys are enrolled at the local school.

-With his most recent posting at sister property Southern Ocean Lodge, Executive Chef Tom Saliba brings a passion for fresh seasonal produce and contemporary Australian cuisine to the menu at Longitude 131°.
-Working with a philosophy of bringing Australia’s finest premium produce to the Red Centre, Tom also uses local bush ingredients to create unique taste of Australia.
+Executive Chef Ryan Ward brings a passion for fresh, seasonal produce and contemporary Australian cuisine to the menu at Longitude 131°.
+Working with a philosophy of bringing Australia’s finest premium produce to the Red Centre, Ryan also uses local bush ingredients to create unique taste of Australia.

 Our commitment to the environment

 The Baillie Lodges environmental commitment is best expressed by each lodge’s interaction with its local natural and cultural surroundings.
-View our sustainability policy.
+How we support travelling for good.

 Longitude 131° is situated on 23,800 square metres of privately owned land and is surrounded by Katiti Aboriginal Land and the dual World Heritage listed Uluru-Kata Tjuta National Park.
 A host of measures has been undertaken to protect the unique environmental and cultural heritage of the area.